 You may be a newcomer to Buddhism, Zen in particular, or this Order.
 If so, we advise that you first attend an introductory session (see below).

-Introductory Evenings usually run on the first Tuesday in the month (see calendar), starting at 7.30pm and finishing around 9.00pm.
-It is lead by the Prior and a sangha member.
-It aims to give you a sense of the purpose of Zen practice and also introduces you to the Priory.
+The session aims to give you a sense of the purpose of Zen practice and also introduces you to the Priory.
 The focus is mainly on the form of meditation often referred to as “just sitting.”
-It is good to wear loose clothing to try out some different sitting postures, using the Priory equipment.
+The Prior will also give a short talk on how to meditate in your daily activities.
+It is suggested you wear loose fitting clothing to try out some different sitting postures, using the Priory equipment.

 Please book your place by email or phone.